 Years later—when you have survived the worst—you can look back in your journal and recognize how resilient you are.
 You realize if you endured that difficult season, you can get through another one.

-5. Journaling helps you cultivate an attitude of gratitude.
+5. Consistent journaling helps you cultivate an attitude of gratitude.

 When you are mentally ill, cultivating a positive attitude is challenging.
 Mental illness often comes with a side of pessimism, which is understandable.